-But make no mistake, a paralysed bearded dragon is very likely to need specialist veterinary assistance and potentially lots of after care, regardless of whether it’s all four limbs or just the hind two.
+But make no mistake, a paralyzed bearded dragon is very likely to need specialist veterinary assistance and potentially lots of after care, regardless of whether it’s all four limbs or just the hind two.

-What Can Make A Bearded Dragon Paralysed?
+What Can Make A Bearded Dragon Paralyzed?